juju4/ansible-role-smallstep-ca/README.md

 --------------

 Found in `defaults/main.yml` (can be overridden in inventory):
     smallstep_version: Version of Smallstep Certificates to install
     smallstep_arch: Architecture to use.
 Must be amd64, arm64, or arm7.

+Required in inventory:
+    smallstep_provisioner: Name of initial provisioner to use in CA initialization

 Dependencies
 ------------